 What should I do if I need to refill my prescription?

-For questions about your prescriptions, send a secure message to your provider through My HealtheVet or call your local VA medical center.
+For questions about your prescriptions, send a secure message to your health care team through My HealtheVet or call your local VA medical center.

 Can I use emergency care?